10 Summer Movies to Broaden Kids’ Perspectives

 Discussion questions: How did playing football help the students better understand the prejudice of the time?
 Do you see segregation or racism today in schools or neighborhoods?
 How might you apply the lessons from the movie (change is inevitable, teamwork and attitude are important) to the issues of today?

-The main character in this satirical movie discovers that everyone around him is part of an elaborate “show” and that every aspect of his life has been orchestrated.
+The main character in this satirical movie is an insurance salesman who discovers that everyone around him is part of an elaborate “show” and that every aspect of his life has been orchestrated.
 Kids will inevitably begin to question the consequences of our media-driven world.

 Discussion questions: How does this movie address the reality of those who spend hour after hour of their free time watching TV or movies?
 Does the proliferation of social media make the story outdated today?
 What lessons can we still learn about how we consume — and are influenced by — media?